poppy-project/poppy-docs/en/installation/install-zeroconf.md

 sudo yum install avahi-daemon avahi-autoipd
 ```

+To connect to your robot directly with an Ethernet wire, you need to select **local link only** on the IPv4 configuration of your Network manager.

 ### Mac OSX
 Bonjour is already installed with OSX.
 Moreover, if you plan to connect your computer directly to the robot (without a router), use a Thunderbolt to Ethernet adapter rather than a USB to Ethernet